- Program Details

 In order to obtain licensure as a registered nurse in the United States, it is necessary to pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Most graduate nurses take this exam within a few months following graduation.
 The MSOE-SON strives to assure students’ ability to deliver safe and effective nursing care and achieve success on the NCLEX licensure exam.
-To help facilitate this goal, the MSOE-SON has contracted with Assessment Technologies Institute (ATI) to provide nursing students with a comprehensive assessment and review package that enriches students along the learning continuum.

 You may want to consider NU if you …